ryankaplan/autodiff.js/README.md

 # autodiff.js

 This is a library for computing the derivatives of single variable functions.
-It works by using a method called automatic differentiation which is often more accurate than numerical integration and much faster than symbolic differentiation.
+It uses a method called automatic differentiation which is often more accurate than numerical integration and much faster than symbolic differentiation.

-If you're interested in learning how this works, I recommend the paper 'An Introduction to Automatic Differentiation and MATLAB Object-Oriented Programming' by Richard Neidinger.
-The code in this library is based loosly in sections 5 and 6 of that paper.
+If you're interested in how it works, an excellent introduction is 'An Introduction to Automatic Differentiation and MATLAB Object-Oriented Programming' by Richard Neidinger.
+This library is loosely based on sections 5 and 6 of that paper.

 ## Usage